How to Apply | Multiple Subject Credential Program and MA

 These sessions create opportunities for you to receive an overview of this program from our advisors, get your questions answered, and meet some of your potential future classmates.

-- View our Applicant Orientations webpage for a list of upcoming sessions.
+- View our Applicant Information Session webpage for a list of upcoming sessions.

 - Preview the MSCP/MA Advisement Guide 11/5/2019 [PDF] prior to attending an orientation.
 NOTE: This advisement guide is currently under revision to reflect our updated application requirements.

 Step 2 | Create Your SJSU Application via CalState Apply